 “In Defense of Transracialism” used argument to attempt to unravel some ongoing mysteries about gender and race.
 Tuvel approached the question of transracialism from a commitment to other philosophical commitments about gender and sexual identification.
 It was a question about what follows from our beliefs.
 Per Plato, philosophy begins in wonder: the critical endeavor to evaluate even our most cherished opinions, explore the incomprehensible world, and examine what incongruities appear in our web of belief.

 Because of this, her essay was decisively feminist, in that it examined natural consequences of feminist theory while retaining some basic tenets (like the validity of transpeople, and, maybe, racial social constructivism).
 Combined with her level of analysis, there’s no question that it could only belong to a feminist philosophy journal.
+And it does belong.

-Her article was criticized not for failing to reach sufficient level of rigor in analysis, but for alleged insensitivity in dealing with touchy subjects.
+Her article was criticized not for failing to reach sufficient level of rigor in analysis, but for insensitivity in dealing with touchy subjects.
 Imagine if Frank Jackson had never published his thought experiment on Mary’s Room, about the experience of the color red, for fear of offending the colorblind.
 Or if Descartes never released his Meditations, for fear the wax example would offend vegans that don’t eat honey.

 In fact, returning to the 17th century, the Tuvel situation is reminiscent of Descartes’ reluctance to publish on the heliocentric universe, after the Inquisition’s treatment of Galileo a few years earlier.
-When professors in the academic philosophy community, like Nora Berenstain, condemned Rebecca Tuvel for “discursive violence” for publishing an article, and called for retraction rather than debate, it aligns Tuvel with Hypatia of Alexandria, Boethius, von Hochheim, Galileo, Łyszczyński and others as victims of orthodoxical demands for acculturation and censorship in their honest pursuit of advancing understanding.
+When professors in the academic philosophy community, like Nora Berenstain, condemn Rebecca Tuvel for “discursive violence” for publishing an article, and call for retraction rather than debate, it aligns Tuvel with Hypatia of Alexandria, Boethius, von Hochheim, Galileo, Łyszczyński and others as victims of orthodoxical demands for acculturation and censorship in their honest pursuit of advancing understanding.

 Berenstain would have been better to react as Tolosani did against Copernicus, attempting to use philosophy and scientific data to dismantle the latter’s controversial viewpoints.
 Instead, Tuvel’s apparent lack of citations for black or trans authors (though there are plenty of nonwhite philosophers — Quayshawn Spencer, Charles Mills, Meena Krishnamurthy, Esa Diaz-Leon (detailed here) — who have entertained the idea that Dolezal could be transracial) was like a crime to a community not concerned with analysis, as analytic philosophy is supposed to be, but a bizarre appeal toward identitarian ethos.
 Tuvel says “Calls for intellectual engagement are also being shut down because they ‘dignify’ the article.”